Gates P. Thruston: Personal life

 Thruston died on December 9, 1912, in Nashville, Tennessee.
-His funeral was conducted by a Presbyterian minister; pall-bearers included James Hampton Kirkland and Robert Ewing, and he was buried at the Mount Olivet Cemetery.
+A Presbyterian minister conducted his funeral; pall-bearers included James Hampton Kirkland and Robert Ewing, and he was buried at the Mount Olivet Cemetery.

 His collection of Native American artifacts, which he had donated to Vanderbilt University in 1907, has been exhibited at the Tennessee State Museum since 1986.
 A book about the collection authored by Stephen D. Cox, the curator of cultural history at the museum, was published in 1985.